MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **eventScenario**  End to end update session ID.
+- **eventScenario**  End-to-end update session ID.
-- **rebootOutsideOfActiveHours**  Indicates the timing that the reboot was to occur to ensure the correct update process and experience is provided to keep Windows up to date.
+- **rebootOutsideOfActiveHours**  Indicates whether a reboot is scheduled outside of active hours.
 - **revisionNumber**  Update revision number.
-- **systemNeededReason**  Reason ID
+- **systemNeededReason**  List of apps or tasks that are preventing the system from restarting.
 - **updateId**  Update ID.
 - **updateScenarioType**  The update session type.
 - **uxRebootstate**  Indicates the exact state of the user experience at the time the required reboot was initiated to ensure the correct update process and experience is provided to keep Windows up to date.